Physalia86/physalia-invasion-genomics-course/DayThree/DayThree_tutorial.md

 load.rda <- scores(pRDAfull, choices=c(1), display="species")
 hist(load.rda[,1], main="Loadings on RDA1")
 ```
-The histogram of the loadings on each RDA axis, should show relatively normal distributions.
+The histogram of the loadings on each RDA axis should show relatively normal distributions.
-SNPs loading at the center of the distribution have no relationship with the environmental predictors;
-those loading in the tails are more likely to be under selection as a function of those predictors, or some other predictor correlated with them.
+SNPs loading at the centre of the distribution have no relationship with the environmental predictors; those loading in the tails are more likely to be under selection as a function of those predictors (or some other predictor correlated with them).
 Let's run the function (called outliers, where x is the vector of loadings and z is the number of standard deviations to use) provided by the tutorial now:
 ```
 outliers <- function(x,z){